monicacoding/text-to-speech/README.md

 This app works best in modern browsers such as Chrome, Edge, and Firefox.
 Voice availability may vary depending on the browser and operating system.

+---

+**Text to Speech** is open source and MIT licensed.
+Contributions and suggestions are welcome!